moonglum/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
 They contain my configurations of vim, tmux, ZSH and more.
-On my Mac, there are no developer tools installed except Vagrant, Packer, VirtualBox, Ansible, iTerm 2 and Xcode.
+On my Mac, there are no developer tools installed except Vagrant, VirtualBox, iTerm 2, XQuartz, and the Xcode Command Line Tools.
 My dotfiles contains a Vagrantfile to provision the Vagrant box running in VirtualBox, provisioned by Ansible.
 So when I want to start developing on my machine, I do a `vagrant up && vagrant ssh` and then I work inside the Vagrant box.
 From time to time I run a `vagrant destroy` to keep everything clean.

 I'm using [Solarized](http://ethanschoonover.com/solarized) as my color scheme.
 It's just beautiful.
 My font of choice is [Fira Mono](https://mozilla.github.io/Fira) ([Nerd Font patched](https://github.com/ryanoasis/nerd-fonts)) in 12px.
 I then work in full screen mode.
 This is how the entire looks like: